swiftlang/swift/docs/LibraryEvolution.rst

 - Methods, properties, subscripts, and initializers may be versioned entities.
 - Top-level functions, variables, and constants may be versioned entities.
-- Protocol conformances may be versioned entities, despite not explicitly having a declaration in Swift, because a client may depend on them See `New Conformances`_, below.
+- Protocol conformances may be versioned entities, despite not explicitly having a declaration in Swift, because a client may depend on them.
+  See `New Conformances`_, below.

 In a versioned library, any top-level public entity from the list above may not